UPPMAX/R-matlab-julia-HPC/docs/julia/environments_packages.md

     julia --project=.

-## Bianca
+???- note "Bianca"

     - At Bianca there is a central library with installed packages.

     - You may control the present "central library" by typing ``ml help julia/<version>`` in the BASH shell.
     - A possibly more up-to-date status can be found from the Julia shell:

+    ```{ .julia-repl }
     julia> using Pkg
-    julia> Pkg.activate(DEPOT_PATH[2]*"/environments/v1.8");     #change version (1.8) accordingly if you have another main version of Julia julia> Pkg.status()
+    julia> Pkg.activate(DEPOT_PATH[2]*"/environments/v1.8");     #change version (1.8) accordingly if you have another main version of Julia
+    julia> Pkg.status()
     julia> Pkg.activate(DEPOT_PATH[1]*"/environments/v1.8");     #to return to user library
+    ```

     A selection of the Julia packages and libraries installed on Bianca are:

         - BenchmarkTools
         - CSV
         - CUDA
         - MPI
         - Distributed
         - IJulia
         - Plots
         - PyPlot
         - Gadfly
         - DataFrames
         - DistributedArrays
         - PlotlyJS

     !!! note "Site-installed packages in environments"

         At Bianca the central environment adds to the environment stack:

             julia> LOAD_PATH
             4-element Vector{String}:
               "@"
               "@v#.#"
               "@stdlib"
               "/sw/comp/julia/1.8.5/rackham/lib/glob_pkg/environments/v1.8"

 ## Exercises